 Transparency of Compensation Ranges

-Team members can see where they fall within the compensation range for their role in their location and nationally and can email the Director of Operations to obtain this information (it will also be shared annually with individual team members and their managers when Total Rewards Statements are made available during the Annual Compensation Review cycle).
+Team members can see where they fall within the compensation range for their role in their location and nationally and can email the Chief Operating Officer to obtain this information (it will also be shared annually with individual team members and their managers when Total Rewards Statements are made available during the Annual Compensation Review cycle).
 It is rare for a team member to be at the top of the range, as this would leave little to no room for salary growth.
 Generally:

 1. New or less proficient team members: Pay will typically be close to the midpoint for their local market.